congma/vim-syntax-python/README.md

 About
 -----

-This is a fork of Vim 7.4's Python syntax file maintained by Neil Schemenauer.
+This is a fork of Vim 7.4's Python syntax file originally maintained by Neil Schemenauer.
 The original contributors include Dmitry Vasiliev, Neil Schemenauer and Zvezdan Petkovic.
 Some useful features from Dmitry Vasiliev's `syntax/python.vim` are added back, while enhancements are added and bugs are fixed whenever found.

 Features
 --------

-* Added back highlighting for magic comments: source code encoding and #!
+* Added back highlighting for magic comments: source code encoding and `#!` (executable) strings.
-  (executable) strings.
 * Added back optional highlighting for `%`-formatting inside strings.